 The City recognizes that ADA compliance is an ongoing responsibility which will require monitoring to identify future accessibility issues that may be encountered.
 For example, facilities that currently meet ADA requirements could fall out of compliance in the future due to factors such as damage, disrepair, or changes within public rights-of-way that could create new accessibility obstacles.
 Therefore, the ADA Coordinator will establish an on-going monitoring/inspection program or process to ensure that facilities continue to comply with ADA requirements.
 City employees will also be encouraged to report any accessibility concerns or deficiencies that are identified.

 Formal Adoption of ADA Transition Plan

-This updated ADA Transition Plan will be adopted by the Placerville City Council following the public review period.
+The 2025 ADA Transition Plan was adopted by the Placerville City Council on May 27, 2025.

 Appendices